PrimalNinja/cyborgzoscii/docs/ZWT.md

 			+..	..	private claims
 ```

-The issuer block is built and UNSIGNAL-encoded first, then carried verbatim as the
-`issuersignature` field of the shared block.
-The relying party opens only the shared block;
-the issuer block nested inside stays opaque to it and is opened separately by the issuer.
+The issuer data is built and UNSIGNAL-encoded first, then carried verbatim as the `issuerdata` or issuerblock field of the shared block.
+The relying party opens only the shared block; the issuer block nested inside stays opaque to it and is opened separately by the issuer.
-Each block's rolling hash covers everything in that block after its own 4-byte hash — its
-version, its length table, and its fields.
+Each block's rolling hash covers everything in that block after its own 4-byte hash — its version, its length table, and its fields.

 **Design choices, and why:**